Citation for this page in APA citation style. Close

 As this information philosopher approaches his end of life, of physical and material life, of mental and ideal life, and especially of creative life, it is unlikely he/I will get to finish five more books on information philosophy, some of whose draft material is found on this website.

-So I want to add a brief summary of my forthcoming fifth book on information philosophy, Mind: The Experience Recorder and Reproducer to this, the 61st version of my I-Phi home page.
+So I added a brief summary of my forthcoming fifth book on information philosophy, Mind: The Experience Recorder and Reproducer to the 61st version of my I-Phi home page.
 (You can see the past twenty years of versions of this page preserved in SkyBuilders TimeLines persistent archive, as suggested to me and my son Derek by Tim Berners-Lee in the late 1990's.
 You can also see the version of any of the site's 2500 pages at a particular date and time by pressing the @ key and selecting a time.)

 This page began with the fundamental question of information philosophy - how is information created?
-We answered that information structures were created shortly after the universe origin by a two-step process, first the opening of new possible cells in phase space caused by the universe expansion, followed by the four physical forces, strong and weak nuclear, electromagnetic, and gravitational, forming atoms, stars, and galaxies, despite the second law of thermodynamics and the universe initially in a state of chaos and disorder, of maximum entropy for that time, alfhough much smaller than the actual entropy today, today's maximum possible entropy, and the similarly large amount of negative entropy (information) in today's universe.
+We answered that information structures were created shortly after the universe origin by a two-step process, first the opening of new possible cells in phase space caused by the universe expansion, followed by the adequately determined four physical forces (strong and weak nuclear, electromagnetic, and gravitational) forming atoms, stars, and galaxies, despite the second law of thermodynamics and the universe initially in a state of chaos and disorder, of maximum entropy for that time.

 See the entries under the Mind menu for further details...

 I want to point out that many ideas I now think of as my own had their origins in my reading the works of all the hundreds of philosophers and scientists in the left navigation.
-I have been most fortunate to have had the time to read them all.
+I've been most fortunate to have had the time to read them all.
 My work on cosmic creation started with ideas of David Layzer and Arthur Stanley Eddington.
 Work on my two-stage model of free will began with Eddington and with William James.
 My theory that the universe geometry started flat and has always been flat depended on the critical observations of Walter Baade.
 I saw the origin of irreversibility in the statistical mechanics of Ludwig Boltzmann's "molecular disorder" and the quantum randomness in Albert Einstein's directions of photon emission.
-And so the idea that information in the mind is stored in neurons that have been wired together by our past experiences depended on the insights of neurophysiologist Donald Hebb.
+And the critical idea that information in the mind is stored in neurons that have been wired together by our past experiences depended on the insights of neurophysiologist Donald Hebb.
 I owe so much to them all.

 But what is information?
 How is it created?
 Why is it a better tool for examining philosophical problems than traditional logic or linguistic analysis?
 And what are some examples of classic problems in philosophy, in physics, and in metaphysics with information philosophy solutions?